Baron-von-Riedesel/Dos64-stub/src/Readme.txt

   supplied, which creates the binary using MSVC ( and JWasm, needed to assemble the micro-printf implementation in printf.asm ).

+  4. Memory Layout

-  The 64-bit binary runs in ring 0, 64-bit protected-mode.
+  The 64-bit binary runs in ring 0, 64-bit long mode.
 The first 64 GB of memory are "identity mapped" by the stub.
-The memory that is "owned" by the binary is everything between the image base and the stackpointer.
+This may be adjusted in dosstb64.asm.
+The allocated memory block will look like this:

+  - Page Tables (default: 1+1+64 pages)
+  - IDT (1 page)
+  - image
+  - stack
+  - heap (optionally)

-  4. License
+  5. License

   the source is distributed under the GNU GPL 2 license.
 See file COPYING for details.
 It was written by Andreas Grech.